jaredly/j3/Roadmap.md

 - [x] show a spinner when the worker is ... working.
 - [x] show types of defns n stuff pleassee
 - [ ] it would be ... quite nice ... to ... incrementally send back updates.
-- [ ] ok why the heck is it taking 1.5 seconds to save?
+- [x] ok why the heck is it taking 1.5 seconds to save? lol it was 30mb
 - [ ] UHM Let's do some indication of `unused` variables!
+- [ ] and "highlight usages of the currently selected ident" would be super nice

+- [ ] tbh now that inference & stuff is async, the caching issue is somehwat less.
+Would still be great to nail down ofc.

+- [ ] THIH gotta report hoverssss

+- [ ] lol skip intermediate requests, for reals

 ok lol thih is sooo big. let's maybe compress it?